libremfg/rhize-docs/content/how-to/gql/query-mutate-subscribe.md

 Mutations that start with `delete` remove a resource from the database.

-For example, this operation delete's a unit of measure:
+For example, this operation deletes a unit of measure:

 {{< tabs >}}
 {{% tab "mutation" %}}